byterubpay/byterub-site/_posts/2018-06-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-18.md

 **\<silur>** really sorry I gotta run
 **\<silur>** best to y'all
 **\<suraeNoether>** ta silur
-**\<suraeNoether>** okay, the way i figure it, the monero conference is a good use of MRL resources and time, so I'll post it under ideas with the current estimated price tag and we'll see what happens from there. i think anything over-funded should go to the general fund
+**\<suraeNoether>** okay, the way i figure it, the byterub conference is a good use of MRL resources and time, so I'll post it under ideas with the current estimated price tag and we'll see what happens from there. i think anything over-funded should go to the general fund
 **\<suraeNoether>** well, we're rounding up on the hour here
 **\<suraeNoether>** does anyone have any questions?
 **\<suraeNoether>** maybe about the proceedings at MRL, what's going on recently and what's going to be going on over the next few weeks, any other general questions?